Ferrari 812 Superfast: Omologata

 The Ferrari Omologata was unveiled on 25 September 2020.
 It is a unique model produced for a wealthy European client of the manufacturer.
 The Omologata is the tenth “V12 engine in front position” project of the special “one-off” department since the 2009 Ferrari P 540 Superfast Aperta.

 SP51

 The Ferrari SP51 is a one-off based on the Ferrari 812 GTS developed upon a special request of a client in Taiwan.
 The car is a unique V12 roadster with total absence of a roof.
 The front end of the car is redesigned and features unique headlights which are shorter and much less angled than those on the 812 GTS.
-The bodywork is painted in ‘Rosso Passionale’ three-layer paintwork developed specifically for the car and the blue and white livery inspired by a legendary 1955 Ferrari 410 S.
+The bodywork is painted in ‘Rosso Passionale’ three-layer paintwork developed specifically for the car and a blue and white livery inspired by the Ferrari 410 S.

 Ferrari Monza SP

 At a private event held for customers and investors at the company's headquarters in Maranello, Italy in September 2018, Ferrari unveiled the first two models in its new Icona series of models.
 The cars called the Monza SP1 and SP2 (1 and 2 denoting the seating capacity) are inspired from open top race cars of the 1950s, such as the 750 Monza.
 The cars are based on the 812 Superfast and utilises its chassis, engine, transmission and interior components but the engine has been tuned to generate a maximum power output of 810 PS.
 The Monza can accelerate from 0-100 kph in 2.9 seconds, 0-200 kph in 7.9 seconds and can attain a top speed of 186 mph.
 The car uses a carbon fibre construction and features bespoke wheels, interior colour choices, small scissor doors and a full LED strip serving as the tail light of the car.
 The virtual windshield (present ahead of the driver only and a concept used previously in the Mercedes SLR McLaren Stirling Moss) disrupts airflow over the driver in order to maintain maximum driving comfort.
 Due to the use of lightweight materials, the Monza SP2 weighs 1500 kg while the SP1 weighs a further 20 kg less due to the absence of passenger seat.

 Production of the Monza SP was limited to 499 units.